 A 2013 systematic review claims that the ingredient has a well-documented anti-cancer potential.
 Its functional ingredients like gingerols, shogaol, and parasols are valuable anti-cancer ingredients.

 Researchers found that these substances control certain proteins that help kill prostate cancer cells.
 This magical ingredient also suppresses the spread of cancer.

 Another study explored the benefits of ginger extract in prostate cancer.
 The 2012 study published in the British Journal of Nutrition administered ginger extract to mice with prostate cancer.

 Researchers claim that ginger extract has a significant effect in stopping the growth of cancer cells.
-They also claim that ginger induces death of prostate cancer cells (cell death is also known as apoptosis).
+They also claim that ginger induces the death of prostate cancer cells (cell death is also known as apoptosis).